-To support 4-VA’s goals of defining instructional models, expanding access, and improving STEM success, 4-VA at VT has chosen to fund course redesign grants.
-Course redesign grants support the redesign of courses, or specific course elements, in STEM, a foreign language, or a closely related field and require the support of the applicant’s department and college.
-In the 2017-2018 cycle, priority will be given to courses that provide opportunities for real-world simulations, instrumented learning, or learning analytics applications.
+To support 4-VA’s goals of defining instructional models, expanding access, and improving STEM success, 4-VA has chosen to fund course redesign grants.
+Course Redesign grants support the redesign of courses, or specific course elements, in STEM, a foreign language, or a closely related field and require the support of the applicant’s department and college.
+In the 2018-2019 cycle, priority will be given to courses that provide opportunities for real world simulations, instrumented learning, or learning analytics applications.

-Both the product (OLI platform and courses) and the process (instrumentation and analysis of learning activities) align with the goals of 4-VA and Virginia Tech.
-The focus of this grant is on facilitating the exploration of this pedagogical approach.
 Implementation might take any of several forms but at a minimum will include a hypothesis-driven instrumentation of a learning activity.
 This must be done in such a way that analytical, empirical assessment of teaching and learning activities leads to an improvement of the learning experience or course.
-For example, a hypothesis on improving students’ comprehension of a difficult concept or reducing students’ common mistakes will be gathered and assessed through analog or digital means and used to improve the learning experience or the course.
+For example, a hypothesis on a improving students’ comprehension of a difficult concept or reducing students’ common mistakes will be gathered and assessed through analog or digital means and used to improve the learning experience or the course.

 Successful project proposals will include a 2-year commitment.
-Grantees will be deeply involved in a hands-on, team-based design process.
-We anticipate that the first year will primarily involve taking baseline measurements, the agile development of an “instrumented” module, and assessment planning.
-The second year will focus on the delivery and assessment of the “instrumented” module.
+We anticipate that grantees will be deeply involved in a hands-on, team based design process.
+The first year may primarily involve taking baseline measurements, the agile development of an “instrumented” module, and assessment planning.
+The second year may focus on the delivery and assessment of the “instrumented” module.
 Throughout the process, grantees may expect to have dedicated team members to assist with development and support.

 Given the lack of common language and familiarity with these concepts, it is suggested that interested faculty reach out to the 4-VA team to discuss and refine ideas for proposals.